Boolean-01/BlinkIt_PowerBI_project/README.md

 ## Description
 The Blinkit Power BI Dashboard is designed to provide valuable business insights by analyzing Blinkit data.
 This dashboard helps organizations better understand their performance, optimize strategies, and gain a competitive edge in the market.
+  1. The data was in Excel format.
+  2. Cleaned the data to get rid of any unwanted data and filter out columns needed to create the dashboard.

 ![blinkit Dashboard](https://github.com/Boolean-01/BlinkIt_PowerBI_project/blob/main/blinkit_dashboard.png)